 Ever since Conquest of the Commercials (The subtitle is "Ehenzeeahneh."
 Yeah, really. *faceplam*) posted in late 2015, Doug in character (I find that hard to believe, though) has been making tasteless and mean-spirited jokes to Pokémon.
 Says the same person who won't review Matilda because of its large cult following, and yet later did Indiana Jones and the Temple of Doom, The Matrix, and now trashing on Pokémon.
 What a way to be consistent.
 The only way for him to break that part of his hypocrisy is to do an NC review of Matilda, as he intended.
-He could even lose a large audience, be forced to quit NC and reboot Demo Reel, or even go work with Seth MacFarlane for all I care.
+He could even lose a large audience, be forced to quit NC and reboot Demo Reel, go work for Seth MacFarlane, or go back to his ordinary job for all I care.
 Anyways, why is he picking on a franchise that he barely knows, assumedly hasn't played any of the games, or watched a couple of episodes of the anime?
 It makes me wish that he didn't have to review Pokémon: The First Movie way back in 2008 to begin with.
 Same goes with Digimon: The Movie he reviewed with Hope "JesuOtaku" Chapman (who is now transgender, added Jacob to his first name in 2016, and left Channel Awesome in late 2014) back in 2012 a few episodes before calling it quits the first time.
 Neither review weren't that great, anyways.
 But he had to do them because many people requested him to do them.
 He should have refused right in front of them and make them deal with it and move on.
 In addition, Doug loves Disney's Frozen and has said that everyone should like it, but he's not okay with people liking Pokémon and thinks they should be hating it, despite him having little to no knowledge about it.
-God, what a total snobby hypocrite who has insane double standards.
+What a total snob with double standards.
 It's fine for him not to like something that's popular, but that doesn't mean he can attack the fanbase, shove his opinion down to people's throats, and make low and cruel jokes about it.

 Doug is Real Delusional